 Two-Sample T-test with Unequal Variance

 The t.test() command is generally used to compare two vectors of numeric values.
 The vectors can be specified in a variety of ways, depending on how your data objects are set out.

 The default form of the t.test() command does not assume that the samples have equal variance.
 As a result, the two-sample test is carried out unless specified otherwise.
 The two-sample test can be on any two datasets using the following command:

 The default clause in the t.test() command can be overridden.
-To do so, add the var.equal = TRUE instruction to the standard t.test() command.
+To do so, add the var.equal = TRUE.
+This is an instruction that is added to the t.test() command.
 This instruction forces the t.test() command to assume that the variance of the two samples is equal.

-To perform analysis, it collects a large amount of data from various sources and test it on random samples.
-In several situations when the population of collected data is unknown, researchers test samples to identify the population.
-The one-sample t-test is one of the useful tests for testing sample’s population.
+To perform analysis, it collects a large amount of data from various sources and tests it on random samples.
+In several situations, when the population of collected data is unknown, researchers test samples to identify the population.
+The one-sample T-test is one of the useful tests for testing the sample’s population.

 The mean defaults to 0.